bullintheserver/linuxstudysessions/topic1.md

     - *Berkeley Software Distribution*
         - Contradictory to copyleft
         - "OSI approved," especially the BSD licenses group
-        - Varient of Unix OS originally deveoped at UC Berkeley
+        - Variant of Unix OS originally developed at UC Berkeley
         - Gave rise to
             - NetBSD
             - FreeBSD
             - OpenBSD
         - Underlying licenses "permissive"
             - Do not have aim of establishing terms of use of modified variants
-            - Maximum freedom should help sofware decide how to edit
+            - Maximum freedom should help software decide how to edit
             - Developers have control over open or closed source
         - *2-Clause BSD License*, aka *Simplified BSD License*, or *FreeBSD License*
             - Consists of a standardized liability clause and the following: